FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 This newly added feature allows for automatic generation of the end Lua protocol through web page configuration for protocols related to embedded SmartTool welding handle peripherals (currently only four protocols support automatic generation: End_SmartTool_V1.3.lua, End_SM_JD_V1.3.lua, End_SM_GZCX_V1.3.lua, End_SM_XJC_V1.3.lua).
 The generated protocol is uploaded and applied to the end without requiring the user to write it.
 Users configure the A, B, C, D, E, and IO keys of the SmartTool welding handle according to their needs.
 After configuration is complete, the robot must be disabled, and then click "Apply."
 At this point, the page will prompt "Enter boot and apply open protocol?"
 Clicking Confirm will cause the robot to enter boot state and automatically upload the automatically generated end Lua protocol.
 After restarting the robot, the SmartTool can be used according to the configured keys.

+Starting from version V3.9.8, the SmartTool based on the end-effector protocol supports configuring different buttons with the same function.
+Additionally, the selection of weave number and welding process number has been added.
+The weave number defaults to 0.
+If "Weave Start" is configured, the weave number can be selected.
+The IO button settings are consistent with the Weave Start settings.
+The maximum time for arc start and arc end can be configured up to 10000ms.

 .. figure:: robot_peripherals/284.png
    :align: center
    :width: 6in